abarbanell/mongodb.docker/README.md

 you can now connect to the mongo instance on the IP given by the command  `boot2docker ip` on port 27017 (the default port).

+# See also

+I have written a short post about this also on my [blog](http://blog.abarbanell.de/linux/2015/03/22/dockerizing-mongodb-on-macos/)